AnweshaB12/ML_Zoomcamp_Midterm_Project/README.md

 	3. Support Vector Machine (SVM): SVM finds the hyperplane that best separates classes in the feature space.
 It is effective for high-dimensional data but can be computationally expensive for large datasets.
 	4. K-Nearest Neighbors (KNN): This model classifies a sample based on the majority class of its nearest neighbors.
 It is simple and effective but can struggle with high-dimensional data and imbalanced datasets.

-I used the above algorithms to train and cross-validate my data and then test the results in a Jupyter Notebook environment (Midterm_Project.ipynb) where I have performed exploratory data analysis to see which features have bigger impacts on the weight class (target).
+I used the above multiclass classification algorithms to train and cross-validate my data and then test the results in a Jupyter Notebook environment (Midterm_Project.ipynb) where I have performed exploratory data analysis to see which features have bigger impacts on the weight class (target).

 Results